-Contents: Students are provided with the basic principles of scientific writing.
+Students are provided with the basic principles of scientific writing.
 This includes an introduction to literature research.
-Additionally students will get to know the formal guidelines for their final thesis at the Chair of Production Management like general style of citations, formal requirements concerning tables and figures and the structure/outline of the thesis.
+Additionally, the students will get to know the formal guidelines for their final thesis at the Chair of Production Management like general style of citations, formal requirements concerning tables and figures and the structure/outline of the thesis.
 Beyond that students will be introduced how to structure a thesis and how to generate an opportunity for scientific contribution.

-Learning outcomes: Students should be able to conduct literature research and to integrate previous work into a literature discussion.
+Students should learn to conduct literature research and to integrate previous work into a literature discussion.
 Beyond that students should learn to present research results in compliance with the standards of the Chair of Production Management.

-Required: Registration for final thesis at the Chair of Production Management Recommended: Interest in scientific writing and research methods, intent to write thesis at the Chair of Production Management
+Formal: Registration for final thesis at the Chair of Production Management the chair of production management

+Recommended: Interest in scientific writing and research methods, Intent to write thesis at

-Correges II orrug non sucols ECTS
+Obligatory registration: no Further information on registration: -

-Courses Hours per week ECIS
+Courses Hours per week Self-study

 Lecture 2 -

-ECTS in total - -
+ECTS in total -

-Form of assessment
+Form of assessment -

 Lecturer/Person in charge Prof. Dr. Raik Stolletz

 Duration of module 1 Semester

 Offering Fall semester and Spring semester

 Language English / German

 Program-specific educational goals LG 5

+Grade not graded

-Range of application Mannheim Master in Manag gement, M.Sc.
-Business
+Range of application M.Sc.
+MMM, M.Sc.
+Bus.
+Edu.

-Education, Diplom Bus.
-Adı m.